python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 To add HTML attributes to certain lines/paragraphs, [see this page](https://python-markdown.github.io/extensions/attr_list/#the-list) for the format and where to put it.

 This can be useful for setting the image size when adding an image using markdown (see the [Image Captions](#image-captions) section for an example), or for adding bulma styles to certain elements (like the warning notification [here](/pages/guides/pydis-guides/contributing/sir-lancebot#setup-instructions)).<br>
-**This should be used sparingly, as it reduces readability and simplicity of the article.**
+**This should be used sparingly, as it reduces the readability and simplicity of the article.**

 ---